cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           Max(double A, double B)
           Complex Max(Complex A, Complex B)
           Complex Max(Complex A, Complex B)
-   Param:
+   Parameters:
+       A:
-      | A:  The first scalar, array or matrix to compare.
+         The first scalar, array or matrix to compare.
+       B:
-      | B:  The second scaler, array or matrix to compare.
+         The second scaler, array or matrix to compare.
    Returns:
        The maximum number from two or more given vectors or matrices.
 If A and B are equal, returns either value.
    Example: